julia-actions/julia-format/README.md

 # julia-format

-## Setup workfow
+## Setup workfow with `julia-format` action

-Save the following code as `.github/workflows/Format.yml` in your repository.
+Save the following code as `Format.yml` in the `.github/workflows/` directory in your repository.

 ```yaml
 name: Format suggestions